 In this post, we are going to learn how to freeze shredded carrots.
 After harvesting a huge amount of carrots, I decided to freeze some of them.
 We love eating carrot cake and it’s something that I make on a regular basis so I figured it would make my life easier if I freeze the carrots already shredded and according to the measurements that I need for the recipe.
 It did make my life easier!
 For a year and a half after I did this all I had to do before making a carrot cake was to take a bag of shredded carrots out of the freezer.

 I’ve been doing a bit of carrot preserving the past couple of weeks since I harvested 300 (or so) carrots from the garden.

 There are many ways to preserve carrots.
 You can can them, dry them, freeze carrot soup, store them in a root cellar, leave them in the ground if the weather is cool enough, or freeze them diced or shredded.

+I made some carrot soup to freeze.
 I left some carrots for us to eat fresh or cook with, and the rest I shredded, blanched and froze because I make a carrot cake almost every month.
-I made sure to divide the shredded carrots into portions according to the recipe I am using, so next time I make a carrot cake I only need to defrost a bag, and I am good to go.
+I made sure to divide the shredded carrots into portions according to the recipe I am using for the carrot cake, so next time I make a carrot cake I only need to defrost a bag, and I am good to go.

-If you are going to use your shredded carrots within three months, you don’t have to blanch them.
-However, if you are going to leave your carrots in the freezer for a longer period, you will have to blanch them to stop the enzyme action and prevent food poisoning.
+If you’re going to use your shredded carrots within three months, you don’t have to blanch them.
+However, if you’re going to leave your carrots in the freezer for a longer period, you will have to blanch them to stop the enzyme action and prevent food poisoning.